Nagpatong Rock – Travel Tips & Advice When Visiting

 You won’t see this from the highway and the turn off is very easy to miss.
 Then you have about 5-10 mins drive to the Ynares Multi-Purpose Building which is where you will register and pay the Registration Fee of P100/person (plus a Guide Fee of P500/5 people).

 If you have any trouble with directions, the friendly locals will help you out if you get into any trouble.
 Please like and share this article with friends and family or leave your comments below and please check out my related articles below.

 Siniloan Laguna: Best hiking trail near Manila [Comprehensive Guide]

 Mt.
-Romelo Laguna: Why you should go hiking at Mt Romelo
+Romelo Laguna: Why you should go hiking at Mt Romelo in 2019

 Deztiki Tours: Day tours close to Manila